 Today, cannabis growers have the potential to copy their favorite plants and grow them the same way as the original.
 The process, known as “cloning,” involves various techniques to replicate a similar marijuana plant with the same characteristics.
-For forward-thinking producers with a strong brand — or a highly successful cultivar they wish to sell on the same level of quality — cloning can be an effective, easy-to-implement solution if done well.
-So how and why is cloning done?
+For forward-thinking producers with a strong brand — or a highly successful cultivar they wish to sell on the same level of quality — cloning cannabis can be an effective, easy-to-implement solution if done well.
+So how and why is cloning cannabis done?
 What are the benefits?
 Are there any drawbacks?
 What should every grower know about cloning?

 Cloning is a perfect way to produce the same type of plants without compromising on potency while keeping the same desired attributes.
 Plentiful harvest can be achieved through cloning as the clone shares the same genetic code of the mother plant.